 Only students who submit a Cap and Gown Order Form and Graduation Application will be allowed to participate in the Commencement ceremony.
-The Cap and Gown Order Form is available in the Advising Department and is given to students once they have submitted the graduation (program completion) application.
+The Cap and Gown Order Form is online and is available to students once they have submitted the graduation (program completion) application.
 The Cap and Gown Order Form deadline for submission will be published on the website.
 There is a fee for caps and gowns; please refer to the order form for current pricing.
 If you have received honors, honors regalia will be available in the bookstore at the time you pick up your cap and gown packet.
 Students who have submitted the Cap and Gown Order Form will receive detailed information in May regarding the process for ceremony participation and cap and gown disbursement.